Physician Assistant Studies Department

 - The Graduate Satisfaction Survey.
 For the 2018 cohort, 24 of 36 graduates responded to the 2019 survey (67%).
 They rated their level of competence in the following areas:

 Level of competence for each category is rated between 1 and 5, with 5 representing highly prepared.
 The graph shows communication (written/oral) ranking at 4.4, ability to formulate a management plan ranking at 4.0, assessments/diagnoses ranking at 4.1, appropriate lab testing ranking at 4.0, physical exam ranking at 4.2, factual knowledge and concepts at 4.0, medical knowledge at 4.0, and patient education at 4.0.

-Students will effectively interact with patients of different backgrounds
+Teach students to effectively interact with patients of different backgrounds.

 The Marist College PA Program teaches sensitivity toward all patients including racial, ethnic sexual and gender orientation and physical ability differences in the didactic year, especially in PA 610-Clinical Diagnostics.
 These principles are reinforced in Objective Structured Clinical Experiences (OSCEs) throughout the clinical year.

 One measure of the success of how well these principles have been promoted is in the measure of graduates working in medically underserved communities.
 For the 2018 cohort, 6 of 24 respondents to our graduate survey (25%) work in the following underserved areas (some sites qualify for more than one category):

 Graph concludes that, of the members of the 2018-2020 cohorts that responded to the survey, 6 are practicing in underserved communities, 5 are practicing in a community health center, 2 are practicing in health care for the homeless, 1 is practicing in a migrant health center, 1 is practicing in public housing primary care, 1 is practicing in a federally qualified health center, and 1 is practicing in a state or local health department.